kubernetes/enhancements/keps/sig-scheduling/5501-reflect-preenqueue-rejections-in-pod-status/README.md

 Furthermore, any subsequent event that causes the Pod to be re-evaluated by the `PreEnqueue` plugins will trigger a retry of the status patch.
 Exploring a more robust retry mechanism within the asynchronous API calls feature itself would be a beneficial future enhancement.
+However, delivering such improvement is not blocking this enhancement.

 #### Impact on scheduling throughput and latency